 As with the Garmin EchoMap, Humminbird Helix has what they call “AutoChart Live” to enable you to create your own contour maps.

-Boaters in our survey loved the accuracy and clarity of the display.
+Boaters in our survey made Helix one of the top rated fish finders because of its accuracy, reliability and clarity of the display.
 However, the pre-installed maps were a bit underwhelming (though they can be upgraded for an additional charge) and some mentioned that it can be a little difficult to navigate pages or settings.

 “MEGA imaging quality and clarity.
 Follow the contour feature with Minn Kota.
 Simple to use.”
 (Jim Z., Freshwater boater)